RedisAI/VectorSimilarity/tests/benchmark/README.md

 ### class BM_VecSimBasics<index_type_t> : public BM_VecSimCommon<index_type_t>
 Defined in bm_vecsim_basics.h
 In this class we define additional tests for the basic tests set:
-* `AddLabel` - add one label per iteration (meaning 1 vector for single value index, and multiple vector for multi value index)
+* `AddLabel` - Add one label per iteration (meaning 1 vector for single value index, and multiple vector for multi value index)
-* `DeleteLabel` - Delete one label per iteration (meaning 1 vector for single value index, and multiple vector for multi value index)
+* `DeleteLabel<algo_t>` - Delete one label per iteration (meaning 1 vector for single value index, and multiple vector for multi value index).
+`algo_t` is a specific index type (including multi/single) because we call `GetDataByLabel()`, which is only known to HNSW_Single/Multi and BruteForce_Single/Multi.
+This why this test case is defined separately in each .cpp file using `DEFINE_DELETE_LABEL` macro (defined in bm_vecsim_basics.h).
+The registration is done like all other test cases in the initialization file.
 * `Range_BF`
 * `Range_HNSW`
 In addition, in this file we define macros with the arguments for the `Range`, `AddLabel` and `DeleteLabel` registration.